sileod/tasksource/README.md

-# tasksource, 400+ tasks preprocessings for multitask learning
+# tasksource, 400+ tasks preprocessings for extreme multitask learning

 Huggingface Datasets is a great library, but it lacks standardization, and datasets require different preprocessings to be used interchangeably.
 `tasksource` is a collection of task preprocessings, facilitating multi-task learning and reproducibility.